EAI - Helping Corporate Leaders Accelerate India's Decarbonization Journey

 Typically, soybean stalks have a high carbon content and moderate nitrogen levels, which make them an excellent feedstock for producing biofuels like cellulosic ethanol, biogas through anaerobic digestion, and biochar for soil amendment and carbon sequestration.

 The high fiber content of soybean stalks allows for efficient conversion to bioenergy, while the presence of secondary compounds like proteins and minerals makes it a potentially useful material for bioproducts such as bioplastics and animal feed additives.
+Let us look into the price, availability, and proximate analysis of soybean stalk briquettes and pellets, their use in boilers, and the role of transport and logistics in their efficient distribution.

 Total Soybean Stalk Generation in India